|AL PITCHERS||POS||TEAM||BTP||NL PITCHERS||POS||TEAM||BTP|

 Scherzer and all other major category points leaders maintain their leads from last week: Red Sox pitcher Chris Sale leads American League players, J.D.
 Martinez of the Red Sox leads American League batters and Eugenio Suarez of the Reds leads National League batters.

-Scherzer has 20.1 Box-Toppers points, unchanged from last week, maintaining his lead over second-place player Sale (18.1 points).
-Scherzer also leads among National League pitchers for the 14th straight week, 6.1 points ahead of second-place player Patrick Corbin of the Diamondbacks (14.0), who ranks seventh overall.
+Scherzer has 20.1 Box-Toppers points, unchanged from last week, maintaining his lead over second-place player Sale (17.1 points).
+Scherzer also leads among National League pitchers for the 14th straight week, 5.7 points ahead of second-place player Aaron Nola of the Phillies (14.4), who ranks seventh overall.

 American League pitcher—Sale leads the category for the second week with 18.1 points, ranking second overall.
 He leads second-place AL pitcher Luis Severino of the Yankees (16.7) by 1.4 points.
 Sale picked up no points in the past week.